-Tasting notes: This is the fifth Picpoul de Pinet I’ve reviewed this year.
+Tasting notes: This is the sixth Picpoul de Pinet I’ve reviewed in the last twelve months.
 Unlike the others it’s not from the behemoth Les Costieres de Pomerols co-operative!
-I reviewed Ormarine’s Picpoul available at Majestic back in May(https://wordpress.com/post/atimeforwine.blog/363).
-In total they produce 8 different Picpoul wines and this was the best Picpoul I’ve tasted this year.
-A real ‘lip-stinger’ (as the name roughly translates), perfect with seafood, looking at the sea.
+Ormarine produce 8 different Picpoul wines including the best Picpoul I’ve tasted.

 Region of Origin – Languedoc-Roussillon